 2) Recorded interview with the Federal Police

-While analysing the request for naturalization, the Federal Police can make an interview with the applicant which shall be recorded.
-If the applicant does not show ability to communicate in Portuguese, the request for naturalization may be rejected.
+While analysing the request for naturalization, the Federal Police can interview the applicant which shall be recorded.
+If the applicant does not show the ability to communicate in Portuguese, the request for naturalization may be rejected.
 The new regulation also establishes that the Nationality and Naturalization Division of the Department for Migration of the National Secretary of Justice can make additional requests and make an interview with the applicant which shall also be recorded.

 3) Additional documents for ordinary and extraordinary naturalization requests